 We use third-party service providers to assist, from time to time, in identification, assessment, and management of material risks from information security threats, including but not limited to penetration testing firms, professional services firms, external legal counsel, threat intelligence service providers, information security consultants and software providers, managed cybersecurity service providers, and forensic investigators.
 Further, we use third-party service providers to perform a variety of functions throughout our business, such as application providers and hosting companies.
 We use certain vendor management processes to help manage information security risks associated with our use of certain of these providers.
-Depending on the nature of the services provided, the sensitivity of the Information Assets, Systems and Data at issue, and the identity of the provider, our vendor management process may involve different levels of assessment designed to help identify information security risks associated with a provider and impose contractual obligations related to information security on the provider, including, for example: conducting risk assessments and vulnerability scans related to our vendors' services; requiring our vendors to complete security questionnaires; reviewing our vendors' written security programs and security assessments; conducting and maintaining reports on our vendors; reviewing our vendors.
+Depending on the nature of the services provided, the sensitivity of the Information Assets, Systems and Data at issue, and the identity of the provider, our vendor management process may involve different levels of assessment designed to help identify information security risks associated with a provider and impose contractual obligations related to information security on the provider, including, for example: conducting risk assessments and vulnerability scans related to our vendors' services; requiring our vendors to complete security questionnaires; reviewing our vendors' written security programs and security assessments; conducting and maintaining reports on our vendors; reviewing our vendors' third-party audit reports; conducting security assessment calls with our vendors' security personnel; and imposing certain contractual obligations on our vendors.
 We apply mitigations and processes based on our evaluation of the sensitivity of the data accessed by the vendor and the maturity of the vendor's programs.
-Reports from our third-party vendors are treated as an intake to our incident response process.
+Reports from our thirdparty vendors are treated as an intake to our incident response process.
 We have not identified any cybersecurity incidents or threats that have materially affected us or are reasonably likely to materially affect us, including our business strategy, financial condition, or results of operations.
-However, like other companies in our industry, we and our third-party vendors have from time to time experienced threats a
+However, like other companies in our industry, we and our third-party vendors have from time to time experienced threats and security incidents that could affect our information or systems.